CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 How so?
 Well, in:

-* ~2009: I had the opportunity to drop out of High School, without traditional 'sit-com family confrentational' reprocussions I used to watch.
+* ~2009: I had the opportunity to drop out of High School, without traditional 'sit-com family confrontational' repercussions I used to watch.

 * 2010: The Great Recession lead me to not finding a job after High School (I was looking for warehouse or Fast Food jobs).
 So, I enrolled into Junior College, not knowing what to do.
   * 2013: I transferred to UC Davis--truly thankful of their diversity initiatives for accepting me.